For Sellers

 The inspector shall inspect:

-• the heating and cooling systems, using normal operating controls.
+- Heating and cooling systems, using normal operating controls

 The inspector shall describe: